 Use capital letters, asshole.

-Anonymous asked: If someone found your journal and posted excerpts from it, how would you feel?
+Anonymous said: If someone found your journal and posted excerpts from it, how would you feel?
 Take this page down.
 I know his fans want to know more about him, but exploiting his personal thoughts is wrong.

 yes. good. i will post another soon. happy trails.